-(Laderman Ukeles, 1969, accessed 19 August 2014)
+(Laderman Ukeles, 1969, accessed 5 May 2017)

 These practices literally take art out of the studio and the gallery and place the production and display of art into the public realm.
-Furthermore these artworks transform the pursuit of art from the arena of representation to the place of intervention.
-Although in the first instance these practices might appear to be engaged in extending the potential of what art can be as a formal or technical activity, the ‘Happening’, cleaning, etc. However these artists do not inquire into the limits of the concept of art but demonstrate through their practice exactly what they want art to do.
+Furthermore these artworks transform the pursuit of art from the arena of representation to the place of action.
+Essentially these artists are publishing their opinions in the public realm; my point here is that is here we begin to see a public sphere develop through actions in the social fabric rather than the formation of a controversial discussion about art and its function.

+These practices might appear to be engaged in extending the potential of what art can be as a formal or technical activity, the ‘Happening’, cleaning, etc. However these artists do not inquire into the limits of, or the extent of art but rather they consider what they want art to do / or what art does.
-If Laderman Ukeles declares that she now does art, I want to inquire what does the artwork of Laderman Ukeles, and other artists whose practices are concerned with the body and action do?

-06.7 Artists and Politics

-A suspicion by citizens that the state was making decisions based on commerical interest, in particular The Civil Rights issue and Anti-Vietnam War movement (Harrison & Wood, 1992, 896), caused US artists to explore art’s relationship to political matters, thus The Art Workers Coalition was formed in 1969, in New York.
-These artists (and others) acknowledged the problems for art through its estrangement from the social world; the notion of arts autonomy, dominant within Modernist art criticism and the apparatus of art’s bourgeois structures and hierarchies (the museum and gallery) had separated art from its publics.

-In his book ‘The Function of Criticism’ Terry Eagleton indexes the inauguration of a specific literary public to the development of the bourgeois public sphere.
-‘The periodicals of the early eighteenth century’, Eagleton writes, ‘were a primary constituent of the emergent bourgeois public sphere’ (Eagleton, 1984, 17).